ucsb-cs156/w24/lab/team02.md

 Here's how that will play out in detail:
 1. To start, each of you should clone your team's `team02-teamname` repo, which should already have a Kanban board set up for it.
-2. On the team's Kanban board, there should be three types of issues, marked with Tags
+2. On the team's Kanban board, there should be two types of issues:
-   - Set up tasks: done at the start of the project (marked with the label `SETUP`)
-   - Regular coding tasks: done in the middle of the project
-   - Clean up tasks: done at the end of the project (marked with the label `CLEANUP`) Notice the tags for each of these types of issues.
+   * Ones that pertain to a particular database table
+   * Ones that are global to the entire team
-3. First, divide up the set up tasks among the members of the team, and assign each of those to a team member.
+4. First, divide up the set up tasks among the members of the team, and assign each of those to a team member.
 Leave them in the "to do" column, though, until you actually start working on the issue.
-4. Then, divide up the six database tables among the team members.
+5. Then, divide up the six database tables among the team members.
 I suggest that you do this on your team slack channel in a single post, and then "pin" that post to your channel.
    That post might look something like this:

    ```